nickesc/client-enhanced/README.md

 #### Shaders

-Client-Enhanced uses the the [I Like Vanilla](https://modrinth.com/shader/i-like-vanilla) shader by default.
+Client-Enhanced uses the [I Like Vanilla](https://modrinth.com/shader/i-like-vanilla) shader by default.
 Press <kbd>O</kbd> to access the Shader Pack menu, where you'll also find an option for lower end machines: [Miniature Shader](https://modrinth.com/shader/miniature-shader).
 Different shaders are also enabled for the Nether and End dimensions.

 Shader selection is enforced using [Dimension Based Shader Switch](https://modrinth.com/mod/dimension-based-shaders).
 Shaders will always be reset to the defaults when the world reloads (death, dimension change, etc.).
 If you want to use a different shader in any dimension (and you have want it to persist across reloads), you can change it in the Dimension Based Shader Switch settings, found in Mod Menu.
 If you want to turn off shaders entirely, you can do so in the Shader Pack menu or by pressing <kbd>K</kbd>.